/ Undergraduate /

 P501

-It all starts here.
-Become a professional journalist, learn how to tell great stories, and how to prepare your work for publication across a range of different media platforms.
+Your Journalism journey starts here.
+Become an impactful content creator or a professional journalist.
+Learn how to tell great stories and how to publish them across a range of media platforms.

 Did you know?

-This programme is accredited by the industry professional body The Professional Publishers Association (PPA)!
+This Journalism programme is accredited by the industry professional body The Professional Publishers Association (PPA).

 Loading...